simeononsecurity/simeononsecurity.ch/content/articles/the-ideal-ubiquiti-unifi-networking-setup-both-simple-and-advanced/index.en.md

 By using these products, you can ensure efficient cable management and [seamless connectivity](https://simeononsecurity.com/other/t-mobile-home-internet-benefits-connectivity-features/) throughout your network rack and home.

 ### Wall Plates and Keystone Jacks
-To complete the wiring setup, it is essential to have wall plates and keystone jacks that provide a clean and professional finish.
+To complete the wiring setup, you need to have wall plates and keystone jacks that provide a clean and professional finish.
 We recommend the following products:

 - [**Legrand - OnQ Oversized Wall Plate**](https://amzn.to/3C9jw5I): These large wall plates offer ample space for easy installation of keystone jacks and provide a neat appearance.{{< figure src="Legrand.jpg" alt="Legrand - OnQ Oversized Wall Plate" link="https://amzn.to/3C9jw5I" >}}
 {{< centerbutton href="https://amzn.to/3C9jw5I" >}}Get the Legrand - OnQ Oversized Wall Plate Today!{{< /centerbutton >}}